 It's all about the right tool for the right job

-Perplexity pricing offers a few different options for its powerful research engine, and it’s a genuinely useful tool for anyone who needs to find accurate information quickly.
+Perplexity pricing offers a handful of options for its powerful research engine, and it's a useful tool for anyone who needs accurate information fast.
+The 2026 lineup, with Comet, video generation, and a cheaper Education Pro tier, only makes it sharper at that job.

-But for businesses that want to automate customer support, clear out ticket backlogs, and free up their teams, a platform built for automation is the way to go.
-In the end, it all comes down to what you need to do: are you looking for answers, or are you looking to get work done?
+But for businesses that want to automate customer support, clear ticket backlogs, and free up their teams, a platform built for automation is the way to go.
+If you're shopping around, my best AI helpdesk software guide is a good next stop.
+In the end it comes down to what you need to do: are you looking for answers, or looking to get work done?

 Ready to put your support on autopilot?

-If you need an AI that doesn’t just find answers but actually resolves tickets, sorts requests, and works perfectly with your helpdesk, you should give eesel AI a look.
+If you need AI that doesn't just find answers but actually resolves tickets, sorts requests, and works inside your helpdesk, give eesel AI a look.
+Connect your Zendesk or Freshdesk, point it at your knowledge base, and simulate it on your real ticket history before it answers a single customer.

 Frequently asked questions

-No, the Perplexity API has a separate pay-as-you-go model based on token usage and the specific AI model.
-While Pro and Enterprise plans include a small $5 monthly API credit, any significant API usage is billed independently.
+No, the Perplexity API (Sonar) has a separate pay-as-you-go model based on token usage and the specific model.
+As of 2026 there are no complimentary API credits bundled with the consumer plans, so any API usage is billed completely independently.

-Perplexity is primarily an answer engine, not a workflow engine.
-Its pricing model doesn’t account for direct integration with helpdesk systems or the ability to automate tasks like tagging tickets or updating customer information, which are crucial for support teams.
+Perplexity is an answer engine, not a workflow engine.
+Its pricing doesn't account for direct integration with helpdesk systems or the ability to automate tasks like tagging tickets or updating customer records, which are what support teams actually need.